Thursday, May 21, 2026

 High sea surface temperatures were recorded in the Pacific Ocean on May 22, 2026.

-As illustrated by the image below, adapted from NOAA, a huge amount of ocean heat has accumulated in the last two months, in the east-central and eastern equatorial Pacific Ocean.
+As illustrated by the image below, adapted from NOAA, a huge amount of subsurface ocean heat has accumulated in the last two months across most of the equatorial Pacific Ocean.

 The rise in the Earth Energy Imbalance and in ocean heat is outpacing SPSS5-8.5, as illustrated by the combination image below, by Leon Simons.